Communicating Race, Culture, and Mental Health

 Learn more about Communicatingracefully from the developers

-Dr. Jessica Jackson is a licensed psychologist with a private practice in Houston, TX and Assistant Professor at an Academic Medical Center.
+Dr. Jessica Jackson is a licensed psychologist with a private practice in Houston, TX.
+She also works in digital mental health at the intersection of mental health interventions and diversity, equity, inclusion and belonging.
 She combines her extensive experience in clinical practice with a deep interest in mental health advocacy.
-Passionate about research focused on racism and mental health equity, she delivers culturally responsive evidence-based treatments to adult clients with a wide range of emotional, behavioral, and adjustment problems.
-She continues to share her findings on culturally responsive psychological treatment through local and national workshops, seminars, and webinars.
+Passionate about research focused on racism and mental health equity, she delivers culturally centered evidence-based treatments to adult clients with a wide range of emotional, behavioral, and adjustment problems.
+She shares her findings on culturally centered psychological treatment through local and national workshops, seminars, and webinars.

 Dr. Saleem is an Assistant Professor in the Graduate School of Education at Stanford